Yamunasri1810/python-programming/README.md

 This week strengthened our grasp of Python's data-handling capabilities while introducing us to dynamic web application development.

-# 𝗪𝗲𝗲𝗸 𝟯 𝗔𝗱𝘃𝗮𝗻𝗰𝗶𝗻𝗴 𝗣𝘆𝘁𝗵𝗼𝗻 & 𝗪𝗲𝗯 𝗗𝗲𝘃𝗲𝗹𝗼𝗽𝗺𝗲𝗻𝘁
+# 𝗪𝗲𝗲𝗸 𝟯 Object Oriented Programming Fundamentals

 This week at the MSME TDC Internship, I explored key Python and web development concepts: